qiao/fractal-terrain-generator/README.md

 online demo: http://qiao.github.com/fractal-terrain-generator/demo/

-This program adopts Paul Martz's Diamond-Square algorithm, which is elaborated at http://gameprogrammer.com/fractal.html
+This program is based on the Diamond-Square algorithm.
+Check out http://gameprogrammer.com/fractal.html for a detailed description.